 Inside the $10,000 degree: How some schools are making college more affordable

 College can be prohibitively expensive, but one institution is part of a potential solution.
-College for America — a nonprofit degree program within Southern New Hampshire University — is launching its $10,000 bachelor's degree this fall.
-Available in communications and potentially in health care management (pending accreditation), the two online degrees have a substantially reduced price tag thanks in part to College for America's competency-based learning model.
+College for America — a nonprofit degree program within Southern New Hampshire University — launched its $10,000 bachelor's degree program in 2014.
+Available in communications and potentially in health care management (pending accreditation), the two online degree programs have a substantially reduced price tag thanks in part to College for America's competency-based learning model.
 Instead of offering grade-based curricula, the program works with employers and SNHU to develop "competencies" that students should master and then assigns projects to develop those skills.

 "You submit your project, you get very timely and targeted feedback within a 24- to 48-hour window, and then if you don't master a particular competency, you get a 'Not Yet,'" says Yvonne Simon, College for America's chief learning architect.
 You also get the opportunity to try again until you succeed.